Faxing documents has largely been replaced with scanning and electronic documents.

 Again, your local Office Depot location prices may vary, so I’d suggest calling or stopping in to check prices before you fax, and to make sure that your local Office Depot offers this service.

 FedEx stores, which in many states have also bought out Kinkos store locations, often have fax services as well.
 Most stores allow you to send or receive local, domestic or international faxes.

-Prices in my local stores for faxing at FedEx are as follows.
-Note that prices in your local store may vary.
+Prices in my local stores for faxing at FedEx are as follows:

 - $1.89 to fax one page locally ($1.59 each for additional pages)